Eternal Darkness: Legacy

 Alex Roivas makes a cameo appearance in the 2018 fighting game Super Smash Bros.
 Ultimate as one of the many "Spirits" that players can collect.
-The battle associated with Alex's Spirit sees the player needing to defeat Zero Suit Samus from the Metroid series as the screen is mirrored at random intervals.
+The battle associated with Alex's Spirit sees the player needing to defeat Zero Suit Samus from the Metroid series while the screen is mirrored at random intervals.

 Cancelled sequel

-Denis Dyack, designer of Eternal Darkness: Sanity's Requiem and Too Human, said "absolutely yes" in July 2006 regarding the question of a possible sequel.
-He stated that Silicon Knights had intended for Eternal Darkness to be a stand-alone game, but the company has always intended to make more games set in the Eternal Darkness universe involving the Ancients.
-At Microsoft's Spring 2008 Showcase, Dyack confirmed that a return to the Eternal Darkness brand could be on the cards: "There is a chance; we love all the games we work on.
-We don't want to be pigeon-holed [into a genre], we want to be known for strong content...There's a strong chance we'll return to it, but there's no announcements yet".
-In November 2011, Silicon Knights claimed they wanted to focus on one of their most requested titles for the next generation of consoles.
-This combined with the fact that Nintendo had trademarked the title once again, spawned rumours that another Eternal Darkness game would be made as a launch title for the Nintendo's Wii U console.
+In 2006, Dyack said "absolutely yes" in response to the question of a possible sequel.
+He stated that Silicon Knights had intended for Eternal Darkness to be a stand-alone game, but they wanted to make more games set in the same universe involving the Ancients.
+At Microsoft's Spring 2008 Showcase, Dyack said there was a "strong chance" they would return to the Eternal Darkness brand.
+In 2011, Silicon Knights said they were refocusing on one of their most requested titles for the next generation of consoles.
+This, combined with the fact that Nintendo had trademarked the title once again, spawned rumors that an Eternal Darkness game would be a launch title for Nintendo's Wii U console.
 However, the project was cancelled due to Silicon Knights' legal troubles with Epic Games.

-In December 2012, Nintendo extended their ownership on the Eternal Darkness trademark for the fifth time, indicating that the company still had interest in the property.
-Any chances for a sequel, at least under Silicon Knights, were terminated on May 9, 2013, after Silicon Knights filed for bankruptcy, closed its office, and sold off its equipment.
-Nevertheless, Nintendo reregistered its trademark later on July 29 with a new document that indicated that it might be a downloadable game.
-When asked about this by GameSpot, Nintendo declined to answer.
-In the summer of 2020, after years of neglect and with no word of any plans for future installments, the game's trademark was declared "abandoned" by the U.S. Patent and Trademark Office; soon after Nintendo has renewed the game's trademark as of July 31, 2020, with the mention of "video game cartridges", differing from previous trademarks.
+Any possibility for a sequel from Silicon Knights ended in 2013 when Silicon Knights filed for bankruptcy and closed its offices.
+Nintendo has repeatedly renewed the Eternal Darkness trademark, stirring rumors of sequels or re-releases.